ashleynilo/fprime-tutorial-hello-world/docs/hello-world.md

 To build this component run `fprime-util build` in the current folder.

-!!! note
+> [!NOTE]
-    Any component in F´ can be built by navigating to the component's folder and running `fprime-util build`.
+> Any component in F´ can be built by navigating to the component's folder and running `fprime-util build`.

 ### Editing the Component Model